-Florida’s bright sun, rain, and fog can make it difficult for drivers to see other vehicles and traffic control devices when they approach an intersection.
-In the worst conditions, drivers might not even be able to see the intersection.
+The bright sun, rain, and fog can make it difficult for drivers to see other vehicles and traffic control devices when they approach an intersection.
+In the worst conditions, drivers might not see the intersection.
 Poor visibility makes intersections more dangerous, especially when drivers must turn left across traffic.
 Wearing sunglasses, regularly changing wiper blades, always using turn signals, and driving defensively can help drivers avoid being involved in a T-bone collision when poor visibility exists.

-When drivers operate their vehicles recklessly and have no regard for traffic laws, they put everyone else on the road at risk for accident and injury.
-This is especially dangerous at intersections where a reckless driver might run a stoplight or stop sign or try to go through a yellow light far too late.
+When drivers operate their vehicles recklessly and have no regard for traffic laws, they put everyone on the road at risk for accident and injury.
+This is especially dangerous at intersections where a reckless driver might run a stoplight, stop sign, or try to go through a yellow light too late.
 Drivers who ignore traffic control devices can cause severe and fatal T-bone accidents because they typically don’t slow down at intersections, which leads to more dangerous crashes.

 Steps to Take After a T-Bone Collision

 - Call for help.
-If you’re involved in a severe crash at an intersection, it’s likely a witness will call 911 to make sure emergency vehicles and police come to the scene quickly.
+If you’re involved in a severe crash at an intersection, a witness might call 911 to ensure emergency vehicles and the police come to the scene quickly.
 Regardless, you should call immediately, if able, and give law enforcement officials as much information for their report as possible without including anything potentially incriminating.
-If you are lucky enough to walk away from your car, gather contact information, insurance policy information, and vehicle information from other drivers and witnesses at the scene while you are waiting for law enforcement to arrive.
+If you are lucky enough to walk away from your car, gather contact information, insurance policy information, and vehicle information from other drivers and witnesses at the scene while you wait for law enforcement to arrive.

 - Go to the hospital.
 If you aren’t transported by ambulance, head to the nearest emergency room to let a doctor examine you for common car accident injuries.
 Internal injuries and head traumas, as well as some others, don’t always show immediate symptoms.
 Your health is a top priority, and you need the medical documentation for proof to insurance companies and the court if you file a lawsuit.